What will the world’s largest telescope tell us about space?

 Thursday 3 April, 6:15 – 7:00 PM @Hermann's Bar, Wentworth Building, Butlin Ave, Camperdown NSW 2050

-The other talk at this location is Breaking the canvas ceiling: how we can champion refugees in the workforce at 7:30 – 8:15 PM
+The other talk at this location is From advocacy to action: how we can all champion refugees at 7:30 – 8:15 PM

 Hermann's features a sunlit beer garden, cosy lounge area and a stage that hosts live bands and DJs.